-1) Decision-making policies, etc. on compensation for individual Directors who are not Audit & Supervisory Committee members
+1) Decision-making policies, etc. on compensation for individual Directors who are not Audit & Supervisory Committee members i) Basic stance

 The Company has established its decision-making policies on compensation for individual Directors who are not Audit & Supervisory Committee members.